envytools/envytools/hwdocs/bus/pbus.rst

 On NVA3:NVC0, the IBUS timeout is controlled by:

-MMIO 0x001a14: IBUS_TIMEOUT [NVA3:NVC0]
+.. reg:: 32 pbus-ibus-timeout IBUS timeout length

    Specifies how many host cycles to wait for response on MMIO accesses forwarded to the IBUS.

 .. todo:: verify that it's host cycles